NourheneLdh/Project/home.md

 ### 4.8 Creating a Text File (Proof of System Compromise)

-To demonstrate **full read/write/execute control** over the compromised system:
-- I created a new text file named `PWNED.txt` on the Administrator's Desktop containing a custom message.
+To demonstrate **full read/write/execute control** over the compromised system, I created a new text file named `PWNED.txt` on the Administrator's Desktop containing a custom message.
 This action proved total dominance over the system and the ability to manipulate files at will.

 ### 4.9 Creating a Hidden Administrator Account